Purchasing A Travel Backpack

 If you are looking for a convenient place to carry your digital camera or other small electronic device, check out the Osprey UL Camera Case and GrabBag.
 It attaches easily to the outside of your backpack allowing you quick access to your camera whenever you need it.

 Hopefully you won't be stuck outside in bad weather with your travel backpack.
 But just in case, you might be interested in a rain cover.
 The Osprey Rain Cover and the Kelty Rain Cover will both fit well and keep your pack dry in unexpected rain.
 Keep in mind, however, that some models come with a rain fly included.
+In addition, a garbage bag, either lining the inside the bag or covering the outside, can also work great (and cost a lot less).
+Trash compactor bags are much more durable than standard garbage bags.

 If you're traveling abroad, you'll probably want to pick up a passport holder like the Eagle Creek Undercover Money Belt or the Lewis N. Clark Neck Stash.
 These both have space for your passport and extra money.
 Even if you keep your passport close at hand, we still recommend taking a photo of your passport or making two photocopies.
 Be sure that a friend or family member has one of these copies so they can get it to you in case of passport theft or loss.